Twin Tree Management LP Makes New Investment in Black Knight, Inc. (NYSE:BKI)

 Twin Tree Management LP purchased a new position in Black Knight, Inc. (NYSE:BKI) in the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor purchased 13,264 shares of the company’s stock, valued at approximately $1,034,000.

-Several other institutional investors have also made changes to their positions in BKI.
-Marshall Wace LLP bought a new stake in shares of Black Knight in the first quarter worth about $200,000.
-Commonwealth Equity Services LLC increased its holdings in shares of Black Knight by 11.9% in the first quarter.
-Commonwealth Equity Services LLC now owns 4,111 shares of the company’s stock worth $304,000 after acquiring an additional 437 shares in the last quarter.
-Alliancebernstein L.P. increased its holdings in shares of Black Knight by 0.3% in the first quarter.
-Alliancebernstein L.P. now owns 94,920 shares of the company’s stock worth $7,023,000 after acquiring an additional 324 shares in the last quarter.
-Principal Financial Group Inc. increased its holdings in shares of Black Knight by 2.5% in the first quarter.
-Principal Financial Group Inc. now owns 9,320,932 shares of the company’s stock worth $689,656,000 after acquiring an additional 228,397 shares in the last quarter.
+Other institutional investors have also made changes to their positions in the company.
+Marshall Wace LLP bought a new position in shares of Black Knight during the first quarter worth about $200,000.
+Commonwealth Equity Services LLC grew its holdings in shares of Black Knight by 11.9% during the first quarter.
+Commonwealth Equity Services LLC now owns 4,111 shares of the company’s stock worth $304,000 after buying an additional 437 shares in the last quarter.
+Alliancebernstein L.P. grew its holdings in shares of Black Knight by 0.3% during the first quarter.
+Alliancebernstein L.P. now owns 94,920 shares of the company’s stock worth $7,023,000 after buying an additional 324 shares in the last quarter.
+Principal Financial Group Inc. grew its holdings in shares of Black Knight by 2.5% during the first quarter.
+Principal Financial Group Inc. now owns 9,320,932 shares of the company’s stock worth $689,656,000 after buying an additional 228,397 shares in the last quarter.
 Finally, Kestra Advisory Services LLC bought a new position in shares of Black Knight during the first quarter worth about $320,000.
 Institutional investors own 91.19% of the company’s stock.

 In other Black Knight news, CEO Anthony M. Jabbour acquired 14,000 shares of the business’s stock in a transaction dated Tuesday, September 28th.
 The stock was bought at an average cost of $68.84 per share, with a total value of $963,760.00.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Company insiders own 3.20% of the company’s stock.

-Black Knight (NYSE:BKI) last posted its quarterly earnings data on Thursday, August 5th.
-The company reported $0.57 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.54 by $0.03.
-The business had revenue of $361.30 million during the quarter, compared to the consensus estimate of $348.85 million.
+Black Knight (NYSE:BKI) last issued its quarterly earnings results on Thursday, August 5th.
+The company reported $0.57 EPS for the quarter, beating the consensus estimate of $0.54 by $0.03.
 Black Knight had a return on equity of 12.05% and a net margin of 19.67%.
-Black Knight’s quarterly revenue was up 23.3% on a year-over-year basis.
-During the same period last year, the company earned $0.52 earnings per share.
-On average, research analysts predict that Black Knight, Inc. will post 2.02 earnings per share for the current fiscal year.
+The firm had revenue of $361.30 million during the quarter, compared to analysts’ expectations of $348.85 million.
+During the same period in the prior year, the firm posted $0.52 earnings per share.
+The business’s quarterly revenue was up 23.3% compared to the same quarter last year.
+As a group, research analysts forecast that Black Knight, Inc. will post 2.02 EPS for the current year.

 Black Knight Company Profile